gvwilson/thirdbit/src/fiction/santas/index.md

 Remember me?
 I tried to blow you up with a train?
-I'm back and, um, tastier than ever, so come and get some?"
+I'm back and, um, tastier than ever, so come and get me?"

 He hadn't meant for the last bit to sound like a question, but Santazilla had turned its head toward him